quixio/quix-streams/docs/tutorials/purchase-filtering/README.md

-# Example: Purchase Summing
+# Example: Purchase Filtering

-We will build a simple Purchase Summing app to showcase some common Quix Streams dataframe-like operations with dictionary/JSON data (a format frequently used).
+We will build a simple Purchase Filtering app to showcase some common Quix Streams dataframe-like operations with dictionary/JSON data (a format frequently used).

 You'll learn how to:

 - Create a topic
 - Assign a value to a new column
-- Pair sdf.Apply() with additional operations
+- Use sdf.Apply() with additional operations
 - Filter with inequalities combined with and/or ("&", "|")
 - Get subset of columns (AKA slice or select)
 - Produce resulting output to a topic